arispati/CryptoAESJS/README.md

 # CryptoAESJS
-AES crypto library which can be used in php and javascript
+AES crypto library which can be used in php and javascript (Javascript Version).

+If you want to use this library in PHP use the [CryptoAES](https://github.com/arispati/CryptoAES).

 ## How to Install
 - Install with composer